Create wonderful memories with your friends and family by throwing a cool pajama party!

 Pajama party decorations don’t need to be too elaborate.
 The pajamas and robes truly already set the mood for the party.

 If you want to add some decorations, you can hang streamers and balloons to make the space more festive.
 Make sure to have an abundance of large pillows and blankets in your party area for your guests to cozy up in.
+Additionally, scatter some plush stuffed animals or decorative cushions around the party area to enhance the cozy ambiance.

 It’s helpful to designate an area for the food and beverages.
 If you’ve invited children to your party, it might be fun to set up some indoor tents for them to sleep in.